-Sector Impacts
+Sector Impacts (Table 8)

-In table 9, we present results for the percentage change in output by sector for four scenarios: an FTA with the EU; and FTA with the CIS region; and FTA with the EU and the CIS region combined; and unilateral liberalization.
-Details of what is included in these scenarios are explained in table 7.
+In table 8, we present results for the percentage change in output by sector for four scenarios: an FTA with the EU; and FTA with the CIS region; and FTA with the EU and the CIS region combined; and unilateral liberalization.
+Details of what is included in these scenarios are provided in table 7.

+Business Services.
 In general we see an expansion of the output of the business services sectors, as the removal of discriminatory barriers induces more foreign direct investment.
-Multinational firms in the business services sectors who locate in Armenia have their output defined as part of Armenian industry output.
-Preferential reduction of barriers against one region, generally reduces the number of firms from the other three regions in the model, but on balance the output of the sector expands.
+We define the output of multinational firms in the business services sectors who locate in Armenia as part of Armenian industry output (as is the case under a GDP calculation).
+Preferential reduction of barriers against one region generally reduces the number of firms from the other three regions in the model, but on balance the number of firms operating in Armenia and the output of the sector expands.
+Since multinational firms operating in Armenia use primarily Armenian labor, employment in these sectors also expands.
 To see what happens to EU firms, versus Armenian and other firms, it is necessary to view the tables that report the change in the number of firms by scenario.

+Manufacturing, Agriculture and Other Services.
 Given that we assume that total employment and the capital stock are fixed in the medium term, if labor expands in some sectors, it must contract in other sectors.
 Given the expansion in several sectors, we must have declines in others in the medium term.
-What is striking about the output results is how small the output declines are.
-In other applications, we have observed significant output declines in some sectors in the unilateral liberalization scenario.
-This is because we assume zero tariffs in our unilateral reform scenario.
+Sector output will tend to increase relative to other sectors based primarily on the following three considerations: (i) the more intensively the sector exports (due to a depreciation of the real exchange rate from trade liberalization); (ii) the lower the tariff was relative to other sectors prior to liberalization; and (iii) the more intensively the sector uses services that are liberalized.
+What is striking about the output results is how small the output declines are in the unilateral liberalization scenario.
+In other applications, we have observed small output declines in the declining sectors in preferential liberalization scenarios, but significant output declines in some sectors in the unilateral liberalization scenario.
+The greater sector impacts in the unilateral scenario are because we assume zero tariffs in our unilateral reform scenario.
 The mild output declines reflect the low level of tariff protection in Armenia in the benchmark equilibrium.
-In our unilateral liberalization scenario, we do observe output declines in agriculture and manufacturing of 1.6 percent, as these are the only sectors that are protected by tariffs in the initial data.
+In our unilateral liberalization scenario, we do observe output declines in agriculture and manufacturing of 1.7 and 1.8 percent, respectively, as these are the only sectors that are protected by tariffs in the initial data.